ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 to link these components in a simulation context.
 Here, we introduce ss3sim,
 an R package that facilitates
-large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
+large-scale, rapid, and reproducible simulation with the widely-used SS framework.
 We begin by outlining the general structure of ss3sim and describing its functions.